 --A household consisting of no more than 2 people shall pay $50.00

---A student, senior, disabled person, or person on a fixed income shall pay $13.00.
+--Those in need of a discounted rate, including but not limited to students, senior, disabled person, or person on a fixed income, shall pay $10.00.

 Sec.
 2. President’s Report